Once more, I am participating in A Chronic Voice’s monthly linkup.

 Instead of creating VIP seating or first-come-first-served style seating, they pretty much designated the seating near the stage for people who needed the chairs, with spaces for wheelchairs as well.

-I didn’t sit in that area, as I didn’t need it and wanted to hang with the larger group of my friends from birequest, but I do know that a few friends from there did sit in the area, with a nondisabled friend or two.
+I didn’t sit in that area, as I didn’t need it and wanted to hang with the larger group of my friends from birequest, but I do know that a few friends from there did sit in the area, with an abled friend or two.

 The rally itself was also very well-run and focused on empowering the audience.
 They chose a lot of interesting speakers, most of whom were multiply-marginalized.